 If you fail to pay your property taxes or other municipal charges, like a sewer or water bill, the past-due amount becomes a lien on the home.
 This type of lien almost always has priority over other liens, including mortgages.
 If the taxes remain unpaid, in most cases, the taxing authority will eventually:

 In some places, however, a sale isn't held.
 Instead, the taxing authority executes its lien by taking title to the home.
 State law then generally provides a procedure for the taxing authority to dispose of the property, usually by selling it.
 In other jurisdictions, the taxing authority uses a foreclosure process before holding a sale.

-In many states, the home can be sold for the amount of the past-due taxes.
+In many states, the home can be sold for the amount of past-due taxes.
 So, a $300,000 home could be sold for $1,500 of unpaid taxes.
 This situation is very different from a home mortgage foreclosure where the purchaser at the sale usually pays an amount close to the property's fair market value.
-Ultimately, in a tax sale, the purchaser can potentially obtain title to the home for a fraction of its actual value.
+Ultimately, in a tax sale, the purchaser can potentially get title to the home for a fraction of its actual value.

 In most states, delinquent taxpayers get some time during which they can repurchase ("redeem") the home after a tax sale by paying the buyer the amount paid at the sale or paying the taxes owed, plus interest, penalties, and costs.
 In some states, the redemption period occurs before the sale.
 But if you don't redeem, the purchaser can get title to the home free and clear of any liens that existed before the sale.